billmclean/Julia_Lessons/markdown/lesson03.md

 * construct a vector by listing its elements;
 * reference individual elements of a vector;
-* extract regularly space elements of a vector to create a new vector;
+* extract regularly spaced elements of a vector to create a new vector;
 * perform arithmetic operations on vectors;
 * construct vectors using functions such as `zeros` provided by Julia;
 * use concatenation to combine vectors;